RoBOPPics/BB/_pages/app-manual.md

   nav: "appman"
 ---

-To familiarize yourself with the BallBOPPer system, start by playing a Patter as illustrated below.
+To familiarize yourself with the BallBOPPer system, start by playing a Pattern as illustrated below.

 ![Connect Alert Image](../assets/images/OverviewGraphic002.png){: width="400" .align-center }